AlecTroemel/notes/formative_quiz.md

     </body>
 </html>
 ```
-JavaScript:
+### JavaScript:

-[10 pts] 4.
-Write a JavaScript validation function to make sure that the even characters of a serial number are digits.
+**4.** Write a JavaScript validation function to make sure that the even characters of a serial number are digits.
 Submit if validated successfully and abort otherwise.

 <!DOCTYPE html>
 <html>